mucsci-students/2020sp-420-TeamAwesome/UserGuide.md

 <img src="pictures/UMLEditor%20images/actions%20tab%2C%20gui.PNG.jpg">

-#### Dynamic and movable
+#### Dynamic Classes and Relationships
 Once you've created a class you can drag them to better position them to your liking.
+Relationship indicators will move dynamically with the classes.

 #### Example Function